Ever pulled out an old coffee pod and wondered, 'Can I still drink this?'

 Coffee pods might have an expiration date, but that doesn't always mean you have to toss them.

-If you want the best experience from your brew, store your pods in a cool, dry place and buy only what you’ll use in the next few months.
+For the best experience with your brew, store your pods in a cool, dry place and purchase only what you'll use within the next few months.

 Have you ever used an expired coffee pod?
 Did it still taste good, or was it a miss?
 Let me know in the comments below!